buildarr/buildarr/README.md

 Buildarr is available on Docker Hub as a Docker image.

-Plugins for Sonarr and Prowlarr are bundled into the official Docker container for Buildarr, so you can manage instances of those types right away.

 ```bash
 $ docker pull callum027/buildarr:latest
 ```

+[All available plugins](#plugins) at the time of release are bundled into the official Docker container for Buildarr, so you can manage instances of those types right away.

 Buildarr can also be installed using `pip`.
 Python 3.8 or later is required.
 Windows is natively supported.